SQL Server Compatibility Levels

 Here are the available SQL Server Compatibility Levels:

-The default compatibility level for a new database is the current version of SQL Server, but it can be changed to any of the available levels.
-The compatibility level affects certain database behaviors, such as syntax and query optimization, so it's important to choose the right level for your needs.
+The default compatibility level for a new database is the current version of SQL Server, but it can be changed to any of the available supported compatibility levels.
+The various supported compatibility levels or level affects certain database behaviors, such as syntax and query optimization, so it's important to choose the right and lowest supported compatibility level for your needs.

 How to set the compatibility level of a database in Microsoft SQL Server

-You can set the compatibility level for a database in SQL Server Management Studio (SSMS) by following these steps:
+You can set the backward compatibility level for older version of a database in SQL Server Management Studio (SSMS) by following these steps:

 Connect to the SQL Server instance in SSMS.